-Understanding human motivation can be tricky.
+Understanding the psychology that drives human motivation can be tricky.
 Some theorists, like Abraham Maslow, have suggested that our motivation is fairly predictable and transitions from basic (i.e. finding food and water on a daily basis), to more complex and unique as we strive to find our own unique meanings to life (and become “self-actualized”).
 Other behavioral psychologists think in more primitive, reinforcing ways when it comes to motivation — we do things that feel good, and stay away from doing things that cause pain.
 The reality is that human motivation is not something that is easily understood, and our reasons for doing (and not doing) things are dependent on many different variables.
 There are some common denominators, however, and by using what we do know as it relates to human motivation we in turn increase the chances for future success and personal happiness.

 The importance of creating challenges & human motivation